 Dog saliva can carry numerous serious and potentially life-threatening illnesses.
 Further, dog bites are often deeper and more damaging than they might appear on the surface.
 If left untreated, dog bites can cause bone, muscle, and nerve damage and leave permanent scars.
 If you have suffered a dog bite wound, you should consider washing the wound and applying pressure to it to help prevent infection and reduce blood loss while waiting for emergency services.

 Depending on your injuries, you may need stitches, pain relief, reconstructive surgery, occupational therapy, and even counseling.
 Last year, more than 27,000 people were forced to undergo serious reconstructive surgery as a result of being bitten by a dog.
-In 2015, the average cost of dog-bite related medical treatment was $28,079, which represents a serious expense.
 A fair settlement with the potentially liable dog owners can help ease this financial burden.

 Get familiar with the different types of treatment available for dog bites and what treatments are used in various dog attack cases.